Getting Started with File Dumps

 Automation with Python Boto3

-In order to programmatically download the feed files use a client library for AWS S3 in the language of your
+In order to programmatically download the file dumps, use a client library for AWS S3 in the language of your choice.

 Here we show an example of how to use Boto3